 In development cooperation, Antigua and Barbuda has indirect links with Germany through German agreements with the Caribbean Community (CARICOM), cooperation focusing on sustainable economic development, the promotion of renewable energy and adaptation to climate change.
 In addition, Germany provides assistance in the region through micro-projects and sports promotion measures.

 Following the almost total destruction of Barbuda by Hurricane Irma in September 2017, Germany provided emergency humanitarian relief.
-Reconstruction in Barbuda is likely to take years.
+Reconstruction in Barbuda is likely to take several years.